tikan/rmock/README.rst

 Testing
 ============
 Tests use `nose <http://somethingaboutorange.com/mrl/projects/nose/>`_ and are located in tests directory.
-Before running them dependecies should be installed, using **pip install -r requirements.txt** command.
+Dependencies are stored in *tests/requirements.txt*, and can be installed using **pip install -r** command.